 The bulk of the coursework for both plans consists of the standard classes required of first-year Ph.D. students: classical physics (200ABC), quantum physics (215AB), mathematical methods (204AB), and statistical mechanics (219A).
 Plan II requires 4 additional units beyond this.
 Substitutions may be approved on an individual basis and may include a limited number of units of upper division undergraduate courses.

 The physics department uses the Preliminary Examination as its comprehensive exam.
-The test is given every year in the fall before the start of classes and covers senior undergraduate and first-year graduate level physics.
-Normally students take the Preliminary Exam at the beginning of their second year.
-Students who do not pass on the first attempt may retake the exam the following year.
+The test is given twice a year in the Fall before the start of classes and in the middle of the Spring quarter.
+The test covers senior undergraduate level physics.
+Students can take the tests in Fall or in Spring and need to pass the test at an appropriate level.

 The department usually does not guarantee funding for Master's students.
 Students who wish to continue for a Ph.D. at UC Davis should apply directly to the Ph.D.
 Program.

 Filing for a Master's Degree

 You're eligible to file for a Master’s Degree if: you've passed the preliminary exam at the Masters or PhD level, you've completed the first-year grad classes or had them waived, you've completed at least 36 units of 200-level classes, and you don't have a Masters degree in physics from another university.
 If you don't meet all those requirements, you might still be eligible, but you should ask the Vice Chair-Graduate Affairs individually.

 If you're continuing in the PhD program, a Masters is not a necessity.
 Mainly, it's required for anyone in an AI position, including lead DL instructors in Physics 7.
 In principle it might be useful if something came up and you needed to leave the PhD program so abruptly that you didn't have time to file for the degree.